thradams/CPrime-V1/README.md

 ## Two generatarion models

 The first one is the model described here, were the source is changed "in place" like a refactoring tool.
-The cprime code itself is compiled using cprime.
+The cprime code itself is compiled using this mode.
 Of course at the begging the source was pure C. I  a had a very good experience adding cprime features for the code that was orinally using only C. This "in place" mode made the change very simple and secure.
-After some time, I enjoy the beneficts of the cprime when I had to modify some ast structs.
-The "robot" just fixed my code.
+After some time, I enjoyed the beneficts of using cprime.
+When I had to modify some AST structs cprime just wrote my code; 49% of the lines AST.c are generated.
+This first mode has motivated the logo and the idea of pair programming with an robot.

 The second model is to generate a new file, and keep the source code smaller without the generated code.
 I don´t want to use the second model before to have a complete solution for debug and edit the code.
 The second model also can be used to convert from C2x to C89 for instance.
 Many new features could be used and translated for old compilers.
 If you know babel https://babeljs.io/ then you can imagine the cprime like a babel for C.

 ## Current Status & Goals

 The C’ can be used today as command line tool to generate and maintain code.
 You can remove the usage of the tool at any time and use the generated code as normal C code.
 So the evaluation of the tool is totally uncompromised.
 I am already using the tool to generate itself.
-One of the current goals is to keep the syntax compatible with C compilers adding macros.
-This allows the code generation in place.
-In other words, this is not like to have a modified C language that generates C files.
-The annotations required are added in a way to keep the C language and IDEs with auto-complete working normally without compromising productivity and avoiding adding more compilation/debugging steps.
-This goal motivated the logo and the idea of pair-programming with a robot.

 ## Roadmap